Shaukat-AB/sk-portfolio/README.md

 # Sk Portfolio

-This is a comprehensive showcase of my work and skills as a developer.
+This is a comprehensive showcase my skills as full stack developer.
 Built using **Next.js**, the project offers a seamless and responsive user experience, catering to various devices.
-Its purpose is to highlight my proficiency in modern web development while ensuring fast loading times and excellent SEO practices.
+Its purpose is to showcase my work and skills in modern web development.

 ---